The Hungarian Hussar regiments of Cardinal Richelieu, 1635

 The Cardinal added:

 „a miracle was needed for Europe to survive, and this miracle happened at Sziget.
 The question was decided at Sziget whether the cross or the crescent would leave an indelible mark for centuries on the major parts of Europe.”

 Consequently, he had to know that Hussar units were the most effective cavalry units which have been able to block the Ottomans for centuries.

-On the other hand, Cardinal Richelieu did not have a very good opinion about the French cavalry in general so he recommended establishing three Hussar regiments in Hungarian fashion.
+On the other hand, Cardinal Richelieu did not have a very good opinion of the French cavalry in general so he recommended establishing three Hussar regiments in Hungarian fashion.
 He expressed his opinion in his letter written to the king in July 1635.
 It was the time when the French army was undergoing major changes.
 They established 17 regiments of which 12 contained French soldiers.

-their scarves which came quickly in fashion in Paris.
+Naturally, there were also Hungarians in these regiments but most of the soldiers were Germans, Croats, or Polish.
+By all means, the French people were enchanted by their attire, especially by their scarves which came quickly into fashion in Paris.
 The French word for „necktie” is „cravate” which derives from the word „Croat” or „hrvat”.

+These Hussar units were used for patrolling and guarding the supply lines.
+Things changed after 1705, though: from that time on, mostly Hungarians were serving among the French Hussars.
 When King Louis XIII was watching admiringly the show of the Hungarian Hussars in 1629, he didn’t guess that he would only narrowly escape from the Hungarian and Croatian Hussars in 1636.
-As France attacked the Habsburgs in 1635, the things didn’t work very well out for the French in the first time of the war.
+As France attacked the Habsburgs in 1635, things didn’t work very well out for the French for the first time in the war.
 A Hungarian Hussar unit was able to raid as far as Paris where the French king was staying.
 The king went out for a walk and the hussars arrived just 15 minutes after his return.